sandipsahoo2k2/my/articles/ai/power_shift.md

 ## How powershift is occuring in the development of AI

-We can depict Data, information, wnowledge and wisdom as pyramid.
+We can depict Data, information, knowledge and wisdom as pyramid.

                                   -
           -And By giving insight that knowldege becomes wisdom-